 In the mean time, the weather service was now issuing gale warnings for Kafireas and N. Ikario.
 I may be here for a couple of days.
-Here it is hot.
+Here it was hot.
 I put up the tent and went to sleep.
 I slept until 10.
 There were many sailboats and several motor-cruisers, the later with shore lines to the rocks.
 Up the rough hill there was even a parked helicopter most likely belonging to one of the cruisers, very useful if you need to go back to your office and attend to business, and then in no time return to your boat.
 Very practical!
 I must get one!
 Many nations were represented by their flags: Belgium, Germany, UK, Norway, Holland, and of course Greece.

 Despite the forecasts that were issuing gale warnings, here it was fairly calm but hot which meant frequent jumps in the water.
 I later replaced the burned bulb of the green navigation light and then started cooking a pork roast that I had bought in Ermoupolis.
 I cooked it in the pot with wine and fresh tomatoes.
 Being fairly large it will provide several meals of leftovers.

 In the afternoon I slept some more and then I swam and checked the anchor.
 It was nicely set in the sand.
 Later the predicted wind did come with 28 knot gusts.
 I let out some more chain with a total about 50 m.
 Thetis was steady at 3.8 m depth.
 I spoke on the GSM phone with my brother Nikos.
-He is with the Faneromeni in Symi.
+He was with the Faneromeni in Symi.
 There was almost no wind there.